-A random computer drawing will select the applicants for each hunt unit and notifications will be sent out beginning in July.
+A random, preference-based drawing will select the applicants for each hunt unit and notifications will be sent out beginning in July.
 All selected hunters are then required to go back online and purchase their permit and tag at a cost of \$100.
 The mailing of the actual permit and tag for hunters who have paid the \$100 fee will begin after August 1.
 Each selected applicant may hunt only the area for which they were chosen and may only harvest one alligator.
 All applicants must be 16 or older at the time of the hunt to be eligible for an alligator harvest permit.
 The selected hunter may have as many assistants or helpers as desired.
 Others assisting a permitted hunter must be in the same boat, on the bank, or in another (secondary) boat within sight and voice contact.
 Secondary boats are not allowed to shine for alligators in an effort to hunt for or find an alligator at night unless: a permitted hunter is on board, the alligator was first found by the permitted hunter's boat, or the permitted hunter's boat is actively engaged in trying to capture the alligator.
+Secondary boats cannot have alligator hunting equipment on board.